Finance and Investment Action Track

 The long-term goal of the Commission’s Finance and Investment Action Track is to make climate risks more visible and actionable, mobilize public and private investment in adaptation, and promote systemic change in fiscal and financial systems to integrate climate risk into decision-making.

 The Commission is mobilizing a wide range of partners and will seek to build bridges between public and private stakeholders to achieve these goals.
-We will pursue four key areas of action in 2020, which combined, will support increased ambition on adaptation finance to be showcased at the Climate Adaptation Summit and COP26.
+We will pursue four key areas of action in the Year of Action, which combined, will support increased ambition on adaptation finance to be showcased at the Climate Adaptation Summit and COP26.

 1. Align public sector financial decision-making with adaptation goals